-It is worth noting that existing law limits the detention of 10-13-year-olds to those with felonies or specific weapons charges, as described in C.R.S. §19-2-508.
+It is worth noting that existing law limits the detention of 10-12-year-olds to those with felonies or specific weapons charges, as described in C.R.S. §19-2-508.

-When law enforcement has contact with a 10 - 12-year-old and determines there is probable cause they committed an act that would otherwise be a misdemeanor or felony (except murder), the officer shall complete an information form and provide a copy to the child, their parent/guardian, and the CMP.
-If a victim is involved, the law enforcement officer shall also provide a copy to the victim.
-[Section 15]
+When law enforcement has probable cause a 10-12-year-old committed an act that would otherwise be a misdemeanor or felony (except murder), the officer shall complete an information form and provide a copy to the child, their parent/guardian, the CMP, and victim, if applicable.
+[Section 15] This information form will be developed by the Colorado Department of Human Services.
+[Section 25]

-Under the bill, each county is required to have or be part of a CMP and provide services and supports to referred 10-13-year-olds.
+Under the bill, each county is required to have or be part of a CMP and provide services and support to referred 10-12-year-olds.
 [Section 23] Learn more about CMPs existing functions here.
-The bill makes additional administrative changes to CMPs, which are described below.
+The bill makes additional administrative changes to CMPs.

-CMPs must create at least one individualized service and support team (ISST) which can refer a child to services, establish a service and support plan, and must review all referrals to the CMP.
+CMPs must create at least one individualized service and support team (ISST) to refer a child to services, establish a service and support plan, and review all referrals to the CMP; it is also responsible for notifying victims, soliciting input from victims, and connecting victims to services and support.